JackSpades616/TicTacToe/README.md

 You can also enter the name of the opponent in the TextBox and invite it.

 -------------------------------------
-Party Mode
+Party and Raid Mode
 -------------------------------------

-You can play with someone in your party.
+You can play with someone in your party or raid.
 So you can play Tic Tac Toe over distances.
 The handling is the same as whisper mode.

 -------------------------------------
 Guild Mode
 -------------------------------------

 This is same like the Party Mode but with someone in your guild.

 -------------------------------------
 Singleplayer Mode